Thomas James O'Leary

 Thomas James O'Leary (born June 21, 1956) is an American film, television, and theatre actor.

 Career

 O'Leary began his acting career on the theater stage in New York, broadening to Broadway theaters, and finally to film and television.
+He was featured in the original Broadway cast of Miss Saigon and understudied the role of Freddie Trumper in the first US tour of Chess.

 He played the Phantom in the Third National Touring production of Andrew Lloyd Webber's The Phantom of the Opera for over a year, and on Broadway from late 1996 to January 1999.
 He was chosen by Harold Prince to perform the title role for the 10th anniversary celebration in 1998.

 Personal life

 O'Leary lives in Los Angeles.